 The DEP 310 CMR 16.03c regulations allow residential composting of organic material generated at the residence.
 The regulations also allow small composting operations not at a residence provided that less than 20 cubic yards or less than 10 tons of organic materials are generated per week and the owner/operator notifies DEP and the local Board of Health in writing using a form provided by the department.
 The owner/operator should complete the notification form, file it with DEP and with the local Board of Health 30 days prior to commencing activities, and follow the guidelines outlined in the leaf and yard waste composting guidance document.
 See the MassDEP links at the end of this fact sheet for more information.

 1. Recycling grass clippings into turf canopy

 Grass clippings can contribute large amounts of material to yard waste.
 To reduce the amount of yard waste, grass clippings can be returned into the turf.
 Returned grass clippings do not contribute to increased thatch formation, and have the added benefit of returning nutrients to the system.
 Recycled clippings break down quickly and do not accumulate.
-To recycle grass clippings into the turf use mulching mowers or rotary mowers that cut the clippings into small, fine pieces, allowing them to fall down into the turf canopy more easily and to decompose more quickly.
-Always mow when the lawn is dry and at a proper frequency to prevent unsightly clumping of the clippings
+To recycle grass clippings into the turf, use mulching mowers or rotary mowers that cut the clippings into small, fine pieces, allowing them to fall down into the turf canopy more easily and to decompose more quickly.
+For clippings to break down quickly, the lawn should be mowed frequently so that large amounts of leaf residue do not remain on the surface of the turf.
+Weekly mowing may not be frequent enough, especially during the period when grass is growing rapidly.
+Always mow when the lawn is dry and at a proper frequency to prevent unsightly clumping of the clippings.

 2. Onsite composting